benjamir/benjamir.github.io/README.md

 show_excerpts: true
 ```

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/jekyll/minima.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-## Development

-To set up your environment to develop this theme, run `script/bootstrap`.

-To test your theme, run `script/server` (or `bundle exec jekyll serve`) and open your browser at `http://localhost:4000`.
-This starts a Jekyll server using your theme and the contents.
-As you make modifications, your site will regenerate and you should see the changes in the browser after a refresh.

 ## License

-The theme is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The minima theme for Jekyll is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).